Tomer20/vscode-tunnel-oracle/docs/Init.md

 ### 1. OCI Setup

 - [Create an OCI account](https://www.oracle.com/cloud/free)
-- Create an IAM user (e.g. `github-actions`)
-- Generate and upload an API key for that user
+- Generate an API key for your user

 ---